Pageworks/djinnjs/README.md

 # DjinnJS

-DjinnJS is an ES Module framework designed to assist developers in building performance-focused websites and web applications.
-Check out the project on [GitHub](https://github.com/Pageworks/djinnjs) or [NPM](https://www.npmjs.com/package/djinnjs).
+DjinnJS is an ES Module based JavaScript framework designed to assist developers in building performance-focused websites and web applications.

 ## Features